-I tried to get the recipe out of him, to no avail.
-But he did let me in on a secret: Slap Ya Mama seasoning.
+The secret ingredient can be found in the spice aisle of your local grocery store: it’s Slap Ya Mama seasoning.
 It’s a spicy blend of Cajun seasonings and spices made in Louisiana, and it adds a TON of flavor to this dish.

 You can find it on Amazon or in your local grocery store with the other spices.
 It is seasoned with salt already, so you won’t need additional salt for the dish.
 If you use an unsalted Cajun seasoning, you’ll need to add up to two teaspoons of salt to the dish.

 After that step, everything goes into the pan!
-You’ll cover the pan and cook it for 20 minutes.
+Cover the pan and cook it for 20 minutes.
 The rice will soak up the liquid from the stock and crushed tomatoes, and the chicken will finish cooking, too.

 The end result is perfectly cooked, Cajun-seasoned rice with chicken and andouille sausage, also known as jambalaya!

-It’s not only great for a weeknight meal, but also for a weekend of football watching!
+It’s great for a weeknight meal, and also for a weekend of football watching!
 It would be a great substitute for chili on a cozy fall or winter afternoon.

 - 2 tablespoons olive oil